cookm353/Drinkr/README.md

         - [ ] Let user remove ingredients from this
       - [x] Cards of drinks user can make
   - [ ] Let users add drinks to favorites
+  - [ ] Learn how to implement classes in TS

 ### Reflections and Takeaways